 Efficient management of business risk is critical for business success.
 As the business grows, the risk in vital business areas like customer acquisition, credit management, cash flow, client satisfaction, and purchase-to-pay processes also increases.
-Handling the order to cash (OTC) process effectively mitigates the risk associated with cash flow management.
+Handling the order-to-cash (OTC) process effectively mitigates the risk associated with cash flow management.

 What is the order to cash cycle?
 The OTC cycle comprises a set of business processes that involve receiving and fulfilling customer requests for goods and services.
 Simple order to cash definition is the spectrum of business processes that cover the order processing system, from receiving the order to payment of the order till entry is logged into the accounting books.
 Order to cash systems defines the success of the business and customer relationships.
-The order to cash process cycle refers to the entirety of a company’s ordering systems.
-The order to cash cycle process flow starts when the customer places the order and ends when the invoice is paid and settled.
+The order-to-cash process cycle refers to the entirety of a company’s ordering systems.
+The order-to-cash cycle process flow starts when the customer places the order and ends when the invoice is paid and settled.

 The difference between procuring to pay and order to cash processes is that both are complementary processes.
 Order to cash comprises all the processes that relate to the sale, while procure to pay relates to all the processes relating to procurement from suppliers.

-Importance of the Order to Cash Process
+Importance of the Order to Cash (OTC) Process

-Here are how the business processes are impacted by the order to cash process:
+Here are how the business processes are impacted by the order-to-cash process:

 Accounts receivable: a poor o2c process affects the accounts receivable function by delaying the time invoices are collected.
 The accounts receivable and invoicing system during the o2c cycle determines the cash flows in the company.
 Delays in these processes further complicate the payroll, accounts payable, general ledgers, and potential acquisitions.